Skip to Main Content

 Eligibility Requirements

-This award is open to health law professionals who actively contribute to advancing IDEA principles within the profession.
 Eligible nominees must demonstrate tangible impact through their advocacy efforts, regardless of their specific role within the health law community.
-AHLA welcomes nominations representing a diverse cross-section of our membership, from various career stages, practice settings, and demographic backgrounds.
+AHLA welcomes nominations representing the full spectrum of our membership across various career stages, practice settings, and professional backgrounds.
 Current judging panel members, past award recipients, and sitting Board members are not eligible for consideration.

 +IDEA Champion Award Recipient